 When not in use, either half of the third-row seat can be folded flat on a 4-bar linkage (similar to the second row seat) that brings it flush with the floor.
 Handles positioned at the top-outboard corners are accessible both from the rear doors and from the tailgate.
 This lift handle also releases each half of the seat so it can be raised or lowered independently.
 The third-row seat headrests can be stored in the cargo compartment located under the rear floor.

-Engineers configured MDX to handle an amazing range of contemporary family storage needs.
+Engineers configured MDX to handle a wide range of contemporary family storage needs.
 In addition to the center console bin and beverage container holders, MDX has a long list of built-in features and the easy adjustment necessary to serve drivers of premium SUVs.

-The hinged glovebox's capacity is twice as large as the Lexus RX300's box.
-It is also illuminated, lined with flocking material, and lockable.
+The hinged glove box is illuminated, lined with flocking material, and lockable.
 A motion damper allows a controlled, fluid opening motion - preventing the lid from banging open against a front passenger's knees.

 The front door pockets are purposely configured to hold maps, guide books, and road atlases while the rear door pockets are just right for sunglasses, small toys, treats, and bottled beverage containers.
 Armrests for the third-row seating area have small storage boxes covered by latchable lids.
 A rear under-floor compartment is ideally located for easy access through the open liftgate.
 Pockets stretched across the rear of the front bucket seats are ideal for storing a variety of things for easy access by front-row and second-row passengers.